GIG HARBOR COOPERATIVE PRESCHOOL

 Three Year Old Curriculum

-Three year old children show a lot of interest in the world around them.
-They want to know "why" things work the way they do and they are learning to gather new knowledge.
-They want to be independent and are willing to try new experiences.
+them.
+They want to know "why" things work the way they do and they are

 Our three-year-old class curriculum is designed to help children learn to ask questions, provide lots of hands-on experiences, and expand their current knowledge base.
 They learn by doing art/nature projects, participating in introductory science/cooking experiences, and being exposed to a variety of creative concepts through our monthly thematic units.
 They are encouraged to explore expression of their creative being and work with many different types of media.
 They will grow individually as they work in large group and smaller group settings.